sofiarubini02/healthcare-data-analytics/README.md

 For privacy and licensing reasons, this repository does **not** include the original dataset.
 Only the SQL analyses, documentation, and visualizations created during the project are shared.

 ---

 # Additional Documentation

-For readers interested in a more detailed description of the project, the complete documentation is available below.
+For readers interested in a more detailed description of the project, additional documentation is available:

--  **Project Summary** – Technical overview of the project, methodology, ethical considerations, and main findings.
+-  [Project Summary](docs/project_summary.md) – Technical overview of the project, methodology, ethical considerations, and main findings.
--  **Bachelor's Thesis (Italian)** – Complete thesis submitted to Sapienza University of Rome.
+-  [Bachelor's Thesis (Italian)](docs/Bachelor_Thesis_Healthcare_Data_Analytics.pdf) – Complete thesis submitted to Sapienza University of Rome.
 ---

 # Author